 Because of geography, it is dubbed the “Rome of Germany” for having seven hills with churches on top and the “Venice of Germany” for having a river with romantic sights like Venice.

 The main reasons why you should visit Bamberg?

 - Bamberg has a preserved old town where you can find centuries-old structures to give you a throwback experience from the middle ages.
 We can start on its massive cathedral with impressive works of art like The Tomb of Emperor Heinrich II and Empress Kunigunde.
 The famous statue of Bamberg Horseman, which pictures are all over Germany, is here too.

-- The sceneries in Bamberg are romantic, quaint, and scenic.
-What do you think of having a Venetian gondola river cruise with the views of timber-framed houses and the iconic Old Town Hall?
-Or visiting a hilltop abbey where you can relax by the gardens seeing the entire cityscape of Bamberg?
+- The scenery in Bamberg is romantic, quaint, and scenic.
+What do you think of having a Venetian gondola river cruise with views of timber-framed houses and the iconic Old Town Hall?
+Or visit a hilltop abbey where you can relax by the gardens and see Bamberg’s entire cityscape?

-- You get to taste an authentic smoked beer.
+- You get to taste authentic smoked beer.
 One thing that makes Bamberg unique from the rest?
 It is its smoked beers.
 Folks in Bamberg have been brewing smoked beers for centuries using their traditional techniques.
-What do you think of drinking a beer enjoyed by locals for more than a thousand years already?
+What do you think of drinking a beer enjoyed by locals for over a thousand years?

 If you want to learn more about Bamberg, you got to check out my article about Bamberg (click here).
 In this article, I mentioned more reasons to visit Bamberg.
 I also answered what most people ask about it, like, “Is Bamberg worth a visit?”

 West of Bamberg is Wurzburg, the “city of hundred churches” and the capital of Bavaria’s Franconian Region.
 It is the home of different architectural marvels ranging from public buildings to churches, palaces, and fortresses.